-In plan year 2019, total public plan membership in Missouri increased by 15,888 members from plan year 2018.
+In plan year 2020, total public plan membership in Missouri increased by 6,348 members from plan year 2019 to 657,464.
 This number of members is the highest for the past ten years.
-Both active and inactive membership increased from plan year 2018.
-Inactive membership continued to experience substantial growth, a trend beginning in 2010 and 2011.
-In plan year 2019, inactive membership increased by 12,185 members.
-Plan year 2019 was the third plan year in which the number of inactive members exceeded active members.
+Active membership decreased while inactive membership increased from plan year 2019.
+In plan year 2020, inactive membership continued to experience substantial growth, a trend beginning in 2010 and 2011; inactive membership increased by 9,813 members.
+Plan year 2020 was the fourth plan year in which the number of inactive members exceeded active members.
+Also, the number of active members decreased for the third time.
 It is interesting to note that when the JCPER first began reporting plan data, inactive members composed approximately 22% of total plan membership.
-In contrast, in plan year 2019, inactive members compose approximately 51.6% of total membership.
+In contrast, in plan year 2020, inactive members compose approximately 52.5% of total membership.